AdvidFrost/roblox-script/README.md

+Ignore my other scripts they're basically all broken

 # Realms Rampage

 Its open source feel free to skid just like tell me please so it can feed my ego or smth idk